In Memoriam (Small Faces album)

-In Memoriam is the first posthumous album release by East London rock band Small Faces after the announcement of their break-up in early 1969.
+In Memoriam is a compilation album of songs by the English rock band Small Faces, released after the announcement of their break-up in early 1969.
 It was released on 1 May 1969 through Immediate Records in West Germany only.
 Their second compilation album following 1967's From the Beginning, In Memoriam is a collection of live cuts and unreleased studio tracks.
 The studio material was recorded during 1967 and the 1968 sessions for Ogdens' Nut Gone Flake, and also included a few tracks possibly intended for their projected but unrealised fourth album 1862.
 The studio outtakes were complemented by five live tracks recorded on tour in November 1968 (aside from uncredited session work for French pop star Johnny Hallyday in December 1968, these live tracks proved to be the Small Faces final recordings under the group name, and after a final brief tour of Europe in January 1969 the band dissolved).

 Former band members objected to the request for an English release of the album, and the tracks remained officially unreleased there for another six months until they were finally repackaged along with various other singles, album tracks and B-sides on Immediate's first double album The Autumn Stone on 14 November 1969.